 Employers must take all necessary steps to keep workers safe in confined spaces, including following the OSHA Construction Confined Spaces standard.
 This standard applies to both new construction in a pit and alterations and/or upgrades.
 Among the pit-related tasks covered by the standard are:

 Construction work can create confined spaces, even if there are none at the start of a project.
 Changes to the entry/exit, the ease of exit, and air flow could produce a confined space or cause one to become permit-required.
+It's important to remember that hazardous atmospheres is the most common hazard in all confined spaces.

 Types of sewer systems include sanitary (domestic sewage), storm (runoff), and combined (domestic sewage and runoff).
 Sewer systems are extensive and include many different components that are considered confined spaces, including pipelines, manholes, wet wells, dry well vaults, and lift/pump stations.
 Therefore, employers conducting work in sewer systems will likely have workers who will encounter confined spaces.